Melanoma Genetics Program

 To schedule an appointment at either location, please call 617-724-1971.

-The Melanoma Genetics Clinic at Massachusetts General Hospital is directed by Hensin Tsao, MD, PhD, a dermatologist and researcher who also serves as director of the Pigmented Lesion Center and Skin Cancer Genetics Laboratory in the Wellman Center for Photomedicine.
-Our team also includes specialists in the areas of dermatology and genetics.
+The Melanoma Genetics Program helps to identify and provide comprehensive, coordinated medical care for families that have a hereditary melanoma syndrome.
+Led by Hensin Tsao, MD, PhD, a dermatologist and researcher who also serves as director of the Pigmented Lesion Center and Skin Cancer Genetics Laboratory in the Wellman Center for Photomedicine, our team also includes specialists in the areas of dermatology and genetics.

 Should You Consider Genetic Counseling?